-As a Newt owner, it is your job to provide your pet a diet most like its natural diet.
-This means that you should feed your pet Newt a variety of insects and animals, depending on the species of Newt.
+As a newt owner, it is your job to provide your pet a diet most like their natural diet.
+This means that you should feed your pet a variety of insects and animals, depending on the species of newt you have.

-If your Newt is aquatic, feed it bloodworms, brine shrimp, and nightcrawlers.
-Terrestrial Newts feast on a diet of insects, such as crickets, mealworms, and white worms.
-It’s a good idea to always feed gut-loaded insects, which are insects that have been recently fed a diet high in calcium.
+If your newt is aquatic, feed them bloodworms, brine shrimp, and nightcrawlers.
+Terrestrial newts feast on a diet of insects, such as crickets, mealworms, and white worms.
+It’s a good idea to always feed gut-loaded insects to your pet, as these have been recently fed a diet high in calcium.

 How Often Do I Feed a Newt?

-Unlike us, Newts do not need to eat multiple times a day.
-In fact, adult Newts don’t even need to eat daily.
-Instead, it’s best to feed your Newt every other day.
-If your Newt is still in the juvenile stage, however, feed it daily so that it gets the appropriate amount of nutrients and vitamins for growth.
+Newts do not need to eat multiple times a day.
+In fact, adult newts don’t even need to eat daily.
+It’s best to feed your newt every other day.
+If your newt is still in the juvenile stage, however, feed them daily so they get the appropriate amount of nutrients and vitamins for growth.
 It is best to consult your exotic veterinarian for a diet plan that works for your pet, because their needs will vary depending on their species and life stage.